 There is a huge variety of applications of satellite technology including both military and civilian applications.

-In the military the use of GPS has become the core navigational system and has changed the way that the military operates in many areas including command and control and the guidance of unmanned systems.
+In the military the use of GPS has become the core navigational system and has changed the way that the military operates in many areas including command and control and the guidance of autonomous systems.
 Satellite navigation has also been increasingly used for civilian purposes such as for SatNav systems in cars.

 Future developments in satellite applications has the potential to revolutionise navigation, allowing for automated transport and the modernisation of air traffic control.
 The expanding field of satellite technology allows for many opportunities to work within its application to navigation.